Fun with Franchises: Harry Potter and the Deathly Hallows Part 1 (2010), Part III — “Winter’s Coming and That Tree Should Be More Bundled Up”

 Goblin-made blades only take in that which makes them stronger?
 So…I imagine that’ll be a lot of still-beating hearts.

 “Actually, I’m highly logical, which allows me to look past extraneous detail, and perceive clearly that which others overlook.”

-(But… it seems like that would be something you’d put together sooner, given how Dumbledore has given you important shit and wanted to give him that sword.
-I guess she just needed something to give her that House moment.)
+But… it seems like that would be something you’d put together sooner, given how Dumbledore has given you only important stuff and wanted to give him that sword.
+I guess she just needed something to give her that House moment.

 “Yeah, I’m still here.
 But you two carry on.”

 They’re talking about him like he isn’t there.
 (They kind of are.)

 “All right, let’s talk about this.”